 According to the Centers for Disease Control and Prevention, traumatic brain injury is the leading cause of disability and death for children and adolescents in the US.
-Children and adolescents receive a traumatic brain injury (TBI) as a result of car accidents, child abuse, falls and sports related injuries.
+Children and adolescents receive a traumatic brain injury (TBI) as a result of car accidents, child abuse, falls and sports-related injuries.

 Traumatic Brain Injury By the Numbers

-Since 2011, the number of children being treated for sports related traumatic brain injuries has increased dramatically, by more than 90 percent in the past ten years alone.
+Since 2011, the number of children being treated for sports-related traumatic brain injuries has increased dramatically, by more than 90 percent in the past ten years alone.
 As more children join competitive sports teams at younger ages, researchers suggest this number may only increase.

 Traumatic brain injuries lead to approximately 630,000 emergency room visits annually.
 Recent studies have indicated that 15 percent of traumatic brain injuries in children are sports-related.
-While males, between the ages of 6 and 16, are statistically the most likely to be admitted to the hospital for a sports related traumatic brain injury.
+While males, between the ages of 6 and 16, are statistically the most likely to be admitted to the hospital for a sports-related traumatic brain injury.
 When a child suffers a traumatic brain injury, research has shown that they need longer to recover.
-The brain of a child and brain of an adult are different.
+The brain of a child and the brain of an adult are different.
 Parents should not assume a child is ready to return to normal activity after a traumatic brain injury, and should always consult a qualified and knowledgeable medical professional before clearing their child to return to normal activities.

 - 62,000 children suffer from a traumatic brain injury (requiring hospitalization) after a car accident, fall, sports injury, physical abuse or other cause.

-- 564,00 children received treatment in an emergency rooms every year for traumatic brain injuries and are subsequently released without being hospitalized.
+- 564,00 children received treatment in emergency rooms every year for traumatic brain injuries and are subsequently released without being hospitalized.

 - In children ages 0-14, traumatic brain injury results in approximately 2,685 deaths per year.